Wall Street rallies in relief after Fed's assurance on rates

 The two-year Treasury yield fell to 3.21% from 3.45% late Tuesday, with the biggest move happening after Powell said 0.75 percentage point rate hikes wouldn’t be common.
 The yield on the 10-year Treasury pulled back to 3.28% from 3.48%.

-“The bond market right now is driving the broader market and that will continue," said Jay Hatfield, CEO of Infrastructure Capital Advisors.
+“The bond market right now is driving the broader market and that will continue,” said Jay Hatfield, chief executive of Infrastructure Capital Advisors.

 Cryptocurrency prices continued to sink, and bitcoin dropped as low as $20,087.90, nearly 71% below its record of $68,990.90 set late last year.
 It was down nearly 1% at $21,770 in afternoon trading, according to CoinDesk.